 Taste

 Taste is an important consideration in food preparation and food choices.
 One of the potential barriers to lowering salt intake is the concern that food may taste bland.
-When encouraging individuals to not add salt (or add less salt) to their foods, they should be made aware that taste adapts to lower levels of sodium.
-As salt intake falls, the salt taste receptors in the mouth adapt and become more sensitive to lower concentrations of salt within one or two months.45 Once salt intake is reduced, people prefer the taste of food with less salt and reject more salty foods.46 The use of other flavourings such as herbs and salt-free spices should also be encouraged and emphasised in education materials.
-Salt reduction in bread has been shown to be acceptable to consumers in terms of flavour.47,48 Sudden, large reductions in salt content are less acceptable to consumers49 than small to moderate changes50 which may lead to a preference for a lower salt diet.51,52 An Australian study demonstrated that a gradual one-quarter reduction in the sodium content of bread was not detected by consumers.53 Lowering the sodium content of bread by about one-third, accompanied by a two-fold to three-fold increase of the nutritionally favourable potassium and magnesium, can produce an acceptable dark European-type bread.53,54 A South African study55 has reported on substitution in the diet of a similarly sodium-reduced brown bread, with high consumer acceptance in terms of taste, flavour and texture.
-Importantly, inclusion of this reduced Na bread along with other reduced Na variants of commonly consumed food items for eight weeks resulted in a clinically significant blood pressure reduction in older hypertensive South Africans.
+When encouraging individuals to not add salt (or add less salt) to their foods, they should be made aware of the fact that taste adapts to lower levels of sodium.
+As salt intake falls, the salt taste receptors in the mouth adapt and become more sensitive to lower concentrations of salt within one or two months.52 Once salt intake is reduced, people prefer the taste of food with less salt and reject more salty foods.53 The use of other flavourings such as herbs and salt-free spices should also be encouraged and emphasised in education materials.
+Salt reduction in bread has been shown to be acceptable to consumers in terms of flavour.54,55 Sudden, large reductions in salt content are less acceptable to consumers56 than small to moderate changes57 which may lead to a preference for a lower salt diet.58,59 An Australian study demonstrated that a gradual one-quarter reduction in the sodium content of bread was not detected by consumers.60 Lowering the sodium content of bread by about one-third, accompanied by a two-fold to three-fold increase in the nutritionally favourable potassium and magnesium, can produce an acceptable dark European-type bread.60,61 A South African study62 has reported on substitution in the diet of a similarly sodium-reduced brown bread, with high consumer acceptance in terms of taste, flavour and texture.
+Importantly, inclusion of this reduced sodium bread along with other reduced sodium variants of commonly consumed food items for eight weeks resulted in a clinically significant blood pressure reduction in older hypertensive South Africans.

 Does salt appetite exist?